tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Mutual Spherical Harmonic Gravity
 ##############################################

-The spherical harmonic gravity acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.mutual_spherical_harmonic_gravity>`_.
+The spherical harmonic gravity acceleration model can be created as indicated in the `API documentation <https://tudatpy.readthedocs.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.mutual_spherical_harmonic_gravity>`_.
 This model is typically only used for detailed propagation of planetary systems.
 With additional parameters, it can be used even if the bodies mutually exerting the spherical harmonic gravity acceleration are not the central body.
 It requires the following environment models to be defined: